apashea/SparseGaussian_lorenz/README.md

 The code models the derivative (vector field) of the Lorenz attractor by learning the finite-difference mapping from 3D state vectors to their temporal increments.
 Training data consists of approximately 20,000 state-derivative pairs generated from two distinct Lorenz orbits integrated over 50 time units.

 Technical Approach:
-Sparse Variational Inference: Implements the collapsed variational Gaussian framework following Titsias (2009) variational_families.py:767-773 , using 1000 inducing points to approximate the full GP posterior
+Sparse Variational Inference: Implements the collapsed variational Gaussian framework following Titsias (2009) variational_families, using 1000 inducing points to approximate the full GP posterior
 Inducing Point Initialization: K-means clustering on the training states to strategically place inducing points in regions of high data density
-Objective Function: Maximizes the evidence lower bound (ELBO) via the collapsed formulation objectives.py:321-340 , which analytically marginalizes variational parameters for computational efficiency
+Objective Function: Maximizes the evidence lower bound (ELBO) via the collapsed formulation objectives, which analytically marginalizes variational parameters for computational efficiency
 Numerical Stability: Data normalization (zero mean, unit variance), increased jitter (1e-4) for Cholesky decompositions, and conservative learning rate (1e-4) to prevent training collapse
 Precision: All computations use float64 precision with JAX's x64 mode enabled Implementation Details:
 The model uses an RBF kernel with learned lengthscale and variance parameters, a zero mean function, and Gaussian likelihood with learned observation noise.
 Training proceeds for 3000 iterations using the Adam optimizer.
-The CollapsedVariationalGaussian variational family is appropriate for datasets under 50k points sharp_bits.md:165-168 .
+The CollapsedVariationalGaussian variational family is appropriate for datasets under 50k points.

 Performance:
 On held-out test data, the trained model achieves R² values of 0.83, 0.76, and 0.69 across the three output dimensions, with mean absolute errors of 0.20, 0.20, and 0.19 (in normalized space).
 The final ELBO of approximately -3.05 million indicates successful convergence for this dataset size.